 The counselors at A Child’s Hope have worked with many women in your position, and they can counsel you through what to do if you don’t want to be pregnant or don’t want your baby anymore.
 This counseling will always be free to you, and there’s absolutely no obligation to choose adoption if it’s not the right decision for you.
-To talk to a counselor in North Carolina today, please call 877-890-4673, text PREGNANT to 919-971-4396 or email email@example.com.
+To talk to a counselor in North Carolina today, call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email email@example.com.

 There are many reasons a woman may be thinking, “I don’t want to be pregnant.”
 Here are some you may want to consider to determine whether your concerns are serious or just a result of an overwhelming temporary circumstance: